CHICAGO -- The result was not any different, but new A's manager Bob Melvin provided a glimpse Thursday night of some of the things he has in mind.

 Notably, he started designated hitter Hideki Matsui against Sox left-hander Mark Buehrle (6-4).
 It marked the first time the left-handed hitting Matsui was in the lineup against a lefty since May 2.

 That game was also the last time Matsui homered before Thursday.
+His two-run shot off Buehrle in the seventh cut the A's deficit to 6-3.

 While managing the Seattle Mariners from 2003-04, Melvin saw plenty of Matsui, then with the New York Yankees.
 That was many years ago, but Melvin said he believes there's still thump in Matsui's bat.